brunoguic/irp-viewer/documentation/README.md

 # Documentation

-This project is part of a course in PUC-RIO, and this folder contains all documentations related to it.
+This project is part of course INF2102 in PUC-RIO.
+This folder contains all documentations related to it.

     Disclaimer: All the files are in Portuguese.